-Priority: The University of Alberta's academy has the balance of professors, post-doctoral trainees, graduate students and undergraduate students necessary for exceptional learning, teaching, discovery, and creative activities.
+Objective: The University of Alberta has the balance of professors, post-doctoral trainees, graduate students and undergraduate students essential to the vibrant environment necessary for exceptional learning, teaching, discovery, and creative activities.

 Talented People

 The University of Alberta aims to provide enriched and transformative student experiences, resulting in graduates who are engaged citizens prepared to contribute to the social and economic well-being of the province, the nation, and the world.